 I appreciate the opportunity to speak with you today.
 My name is Nicole Morris-McLaughlin, I work for the Marion Institute’s SouthCoast Energy Challenge.
 We advocate for Low-Moderate Income households to have access to Energy Efficiency and Clean, Renewable, Affordable Energy Sources on the SouthCoast of Massachusetts.

 Massachusetts is at a crossroads as it faces decisions over how to upgrade and expand its energy infrastructure.
-The energy investment choices that are made today will determine whether we build a resilient, reliable energy system—one that will not burden poor households but instead one that will provide more consumer control, community input and embrace new and emerging technologies that attain steep reductions in emissions of greenhouse gases.
+The energy investment choices that are made today will determine whether we build a resilient, reliable energy system-one that will not burden poor households that makes them look for low rate energy companies to continue being able to heat their homes, but instead, one that will provide more consumer control, community input and embrace new and emerging technologies that attain steep reductions in emissions of greenhouse gases and prices.

 In addition, language barriers keep a good amount of our Low-Moderate Income households from being able to access Energy-efficiency programs.
 If these households happen to get through the difficult hurdles of making their homes as Energy-efficient as can be, they still do not see much relief on their energy bills due to the fact that fixed charges from the Energy companies make up close to half of their bill.